griera95/spatial-transformer-nets/README.md

 python run_eval_model.py model.coordconv=true
 ```

-Also, for performing a training on the CIFAR10 dataset instead of the default MNIST, run the dollowing:
+Also, for performing a training on the CIFAR10 dataset instead of the default MNIST, run the following:
 ```
 python run_eval_model.py +data=cifar10
 ```

-In all cases, results ara stored in the directory `outputs`, in subdirectories named after the date and time of each run.
+In all cases, results are stored in the directory `outputs`, in subdirectories named after the date and time of each run.
 For each run, a log file can also be found named `run_eval_model.log`, as well as the configuration used for the run in the `.hydra` subdirectory.

 ## Results and discussion
 We evaluated the performance of the a standard Spatial Transformer Network by training and evaluating it on the MNIST handwritten digits dataset (http://yann.lecun.com/exdb/mnist/).
 The training was performed for 50 epochs using the Adam optimizer with a learning rate of 0.01.
 The mini-batch size chosen was 64.
 The chosen loss function was log-likelihood, however as the network's last layer is a log-softmax, we are actually computing the categorical crossentropy.